DP-Hridayan/aShellYou/README.md

 </br>

 ## Features
+## Features

-* 🎨 Features a modern Material Design 3 user interface
+* 🎨 **Modern Material Design 3 UI**
+> Experience a clean, smooth, and responsive user interface built with Material You, adapting to your device's wallpaper and theme settings.

+* 📲 **Execute Commands with Ease**
-* 📲 Execute commands on your device using Shizuku , ROOT or Wirless Debugging
+> Run ADB shell commands directly on your device using Shizuku, root access, or Wireless Debugging — all without needing a PC.

+* 🔌 **Control Other Devices**
-* 🔌 Run commands on other devices via OTG connection or Wireless Debugging
+> Send ADB commands to other Android devices using OTG cable or Wireless Debugging — perfect for developers and tinkerers.

-* 📚 Provides examples of common ADB commands
+* 📚 **Common ADB Command Examples**
-* 🛠️ Supports continuously running commands like logcat and top
-* 🔍 Search within the last command output
+> Built-in examples help you understand and run useful commands instantly without memorizing syntax.

+* 🛠️ **Support for Continuous Commands**
+> Seamlessly run long or continuous shell commands like `logcat`, `top`, or `watch` and view live updates without interruptions.

+* 🔍 **Search in Command Output**
+> Quickly find what you're looking for in the output of your last command using the integrated search functionality.

+* 📝 **Save Output to File**
-* 📝 Save the last command output as a text file
+> Save the output of any command to a `.txt` file for future reference or sharing — handy for logs and debugging.

+* 📤 **Share Output Instantly**
-* 📤 Share output directly to other apps
+> One-tap sharing lets you send your output to other apps like Notes, Gmail, or Telegram.

-* 📑 Bookmark frequently used commands
+* 📑 **Bookmark Commands**
+> Save frequently used commands to bookmarks so you can run them again with a single tap.

-* 🌑 Includes an AMOLED theme
+* 🌑 **AMOLED-Friendly Dark Theme**
+> Includes a sleek dark mode designed to save battery and look great on AMOLED screens.

-* 🎉 Offers many additional features
+* 🎉 **Packed with Extras**
+> Tons of small but useful features to enhance your productivity and make ADB power-user workflows smoother.

 </br>